 One of the biggest challenges facing the new UK government is the impending skills shortage fuelled by the country reaching record levels of employment.
 A skills shortage would dent the momentum of fast-growth companies and would also have a knock-on effect on the economy.

 Fast growing companies are not only the country’s top wealth creators but are also responsible for the highest levels of job creation in the British economy, so the new administration must prioritise supporting them.

 As a company that has grown rapidly, we know that access to a pool of skilled talent is necessary to continue momentum and growth.
 Also, because the very best talent is in such high demand, it is more important than ever for companies to have two main factors that help make a powerful first impression to potential new employees.

-The journey from reception to meeting room allows for any prospective employee to form opinions of the company within seconds by looking at the layout and design of the workspace.
+The journey from front of house to meeting room allows for any prospective employee to form opinions of the company within seconds by looking at the layout and design of the workspace.